MicrosoftDocs/SupportArticles-docs/support/dynamics-365/remote-assist/remote-assist-app/sign-in-error.md

 ### Resolution

-If you still can't sign-in, check with your administrator to make sure your device and network are set up to work with Dynamics 365 Remote Assist.
+If you still can't sign-in, check with your admin to make sure your device and network are set up to work with Dynamics 365 Remote Assist.